hcholab/sfkit/docs/source/tutorial.rst

 Introduction
 ------------

-sfkit is a command line tool made to facilitate secure collaboration for genomic analysis.
-It allows a group of researchers to jointly analyze their private datasets without sharing any sensitive data among them.
-This tutorial will walk you through the steps of using sfkit to perform a secure and federated genome-wide association study (GWAS) using the sfkit workflow.
-That said, this same tutorial can be run with any of the workflows.
+This stand-alone tutorial can be run alone and will walk you through process of creating and executing a *user-configured* sfkit study.
+We will showcase the SF-GWAS workflow, but the same tutorial can be followed with any of the workflows.

-There are two main components to the sfkit workflow: the website and the sfkit command line interface (CLI).
-The website is a web application that serves to provide a convenient UI for the study participants to create a joint study and set up the study parameters.
-The sfkit CLI is a command line tool that is used to perform the actual analysis.
-The sfkit CLI is run on a machine controlled by the study participant.
+The purpose of a GWAS study is to identify genetic variants that are associated with a trait of interest.
+In this tutorial, we will use a simulated dataset of genotypes, phenotypes, and covariates to demonstrate the process of running a GWAS study with multiple participants.

 Prerequisites
 -------------